 Justice Douglas S. Lang

 Justice Lang served as a member of the Fifth District Court of Appeals of Texas, from 2002 to 2018.
 He is senior counsel at Thompson Coburn LLP, in Dallas, and Co-Chair, Firm Appellate Practice.
-Prior to joining the bench, Justice Lang was a partner in the Dallas office of Gardere Wynne Sewell L.L.P.
 He is a past president of the Dallas Bar Association, where he initiated and administered an effective mentoring program for beginning lawyers that was adopted by the State Bar of Texas.
-He is also past president of the National Council of Bar Presidents.
-In addition, he has served as an officer and a board member of the American Inns of Court Foundation and has been involved with local Inns–which are dedicated to mentoring as part of professionalism.
+He is also past president of the National Council of Bar Presidents, has served as an officer and a board member of the American Inns of Court Foundation, and has been involved with local Inns–which are dedicated to mentoring as part of professionalism.
 Working with ABOTA (American Board of Trial Advocates) he has done extensive work toward training and mentoring new lawyers.
 Justice Lang is the author of a book that describes how lawyers learn from their peers and seniors about the values of honesty and integrity in the legal profession.

 Mark C. Palmer

 Mark serves as Chief Counsel of the Illinois Supreme Court Commission on Professionalism where he uses education and outreach to promote professionalism, civility, and integrity in the Illinois legal and judicial systems.
-Mark has led the Commission’s lawyer-to-lawyer mentoring program serving newer Illinois lawyers as well as the development and delivery of educational programming to lawyers, judges, and law students in all nine Illinois law schools.
+Mark has led the Commission’s lawyer-to-lawyer mentoring program serving newer Illinois lawyers, and developing and delivering educational programming to lawyers, judges, and law students in all nine Illinois law schools.
 Mark has served on the Board of Governors for the Illinois State Bar Association and chaired of the Public Interest Law Initiative’s 6th Judicial Circuit Pro Bono Committee for over a decade.
-Prior to joining the Commission, Mark represented private and appointed clients in a wide range of practice areas while serving as an Adjunct Professor at the University of Illinois College of Law since 2009.
+He has served as an Adjunct Professor at the University of Illinois College of Law since 2009.

 Len Polsky